spacemeshos/testnet-guide/wallet.md

 Your wallet is configured with one main account called `Main Account`.

 Think of this account as your crypto bank account.
-You use this account to hold Spacemesh Coins and to send and receive Smesh Coins.
+You use this account to hold Smesh and to send and receive Smesh.

 Your account is identified by a unique `public address`.
 It is displayed under the account name in a short form that looks like this: `0xebee....ee0443`.